What is solar maximum?

 The Sun is not a stable object.
 It cycles through periods of low and high magnetic activity on an approximately 11-year timescale.
 At solar minimum, the Sun's surface is relatively calm - sunspot counts are low, solar flares are infrequent.
 At solar maximum, the magnetic field becomes complex and tangled, sunspot counts rise, and energetic events become common.

-The aurora connection is direct.
+Aurora follows directly from this cycle.
 Solar flares and coronal mass ejections (CMEs) - large eruptions of plasma and magnetic field from the Sun's corona - are both more frequent at maximum.
 When a CME reaches Earth two to four days after the eruption, it interacts with Earth's magnetic field, compressing the magnetosphere on the sunward side and stretching it away on the night side.
 Charged particles funnel down the magnetic field lines into the polar atmosphere, colliding with oxygen and nitrogen atoms to produce the visible light we call aurora.
-The strength of this process is measured by the Kp index, which runs from 0 (quiet) to 9 (extreme storm).
-Learn more about how this works in the guide to what causes the northern lights.
+The strength of this process is measured by the Kp index - a global measure of geomagnetic activity on a scale from 0 (quiet) to 9 (extreme storm).
+More on the full mechanism is in the guide to what causes the northern lights.

 At solar maximum, Kp 5+ events - strong enough to produce aurora across Scotland, Scandinavia, and northern Canada - occur far more often than at minimum.
 Extreme events at Kp 7-9 become plausible once or twice a year.
 That is the practical difference for aurora watchers.